datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
-Now let us calculate the RMSE value of this stupid model which always predicts the output to be the mean number of bikes rented. null_rmse represents how well(bad!) the model would be behaving in the absence of input variables
+You calculate the null RMSE just like how you calculated RMSE value for your base model.
+The only difference is that the average value becomes the predicted value for this stupid model.

 ---